redhat-developer/podman-desktop-redhat-pack-ext/README.md

 # Red Hat Extension Pack for Podman Desktop

-Extension Pack for Podman Desktop contains several extensions of Red Hat that enhance Podman Desktop with technologies and tools s of Red Hat
+Extension Pack for Podman Desktop contains several extensions of Red Hat that enhance Podman Desktop with technologies and tools of Red Hat

 ## Extensions Included